-Earlier this week in Glenwood Springs, Colorado, a few of the town’s citizens found themselves staring down the double barrel of a .41 caliber Remington Derringer.
+Earlier this spring in Glenwood Springs, Colorado, a few of the town’s citizens found themselves staring down the double barrel of a .41 caliber Remington Derringer.
 This was the culminating moment of a 130-year journey, so, naturally, it made the national news.

 The pistol once owned by famed gunslinger and gambler Doc Holliday was purchased from a Vancouver-based collector by Glenwood’s Historical Society for $84,000.
 It was among the few belongings left at Hotel Glenwood, where Holliday died from tuberculosis in 1887.
 He was only 36.
 Along with the derringer, Holliday left a shotgun and an 1851 Colt Navy .36 caliber revolver.

 Holliday’s 1866 Remington Derringer

 First manufactured in 1866, the derringer was designed as a “get off me” caliber due to its small size and slower-velocity projectile (about 425 feet-per-second and about 52 foot-pounds — 71 joules — of energy).

 The Post Independent, Glenwood’s local newspaper, reported:

 Holliday expert and historian R.W.
 “Doc” Boyle met with the current owner, Jason Brierley, and examined the documentation Tuesday.

 “The gun is real.
 There’s no doubt the gun is real,” Boyle said.
 “There’s this whole bunch of casual evidence that flows from that affidavit that says to my mind, ‘Whoa, this is hard to fake.'”